mongodb/snooty/README.md

 :warning: This process cannot be completed if the releaser's `origin` points to a fork.

+### Gatsby Cloud

+Gatsby Cloud uses set GitHub branches to build sites.
+Right now, we have:

+1. `gatsby-cloud-latest` - Used by the Gatsby Cloud sites for the docs team.
+This branch should typically have the latest production release tag used by the Autobuilder.
+2. `gatsby-cloud-rc` - Used by Gatsby Cloud sites designated for pre-production.
+This branch should be used for testing release candidates end-to-end with the Autobuilder in preprd.

+When a new frontend release tag is made, use the GitHub Actions workflow [Sync Gatsby Cloud Branch](https://github.com/mongodb/snooty/actions/workflows/sync-gatsby-cloud.yml) on the `master` branch to update the contents of the selected Gatsby Cloud branch.
+Note that this will override any commit history present in the branch to make it easy to update and rollback as needed.
+Alternatively, the contents of any feature branch or tag can be pushed directly to the target Gatsby Cloud branch.

+Once the branch is updated with a given tag, all Gatsby Cloud sites using that branch will be rebuilt.

 ## Testing

 Tests can be run using: